 Chicago Marathon Course Strategy

-Yes.
-You are a superhero running this marathon, but save this fun for later in the city.
+Yes, you are a superhero running this marathon, but save the fun for later in the city.
 You will need the energy.
-By reaching the Chicago Zoo you should have found your rhythm and feel comfortable running the pace you’re at.
-Also watch the setting of the aid stations and find your way to approach them this is what you’ll see the next 18 aid stations on the Chicago Marathon course.
+By reaching the Chicago Zoo you should have found your rhythm and feel comfortable running your current pace.
+Also, watch the setting of the aid stations and plan your ways to approach them: this is where you’ll see the next 18 aid stations on the Chicago Marathon course.

 Miles Five to 10: From Lincoln Park to Lakeview

-You will be running north to Addison, where you will see the Wrigley Field.
-This is the most northern part of the Chicago Marathon course.
-Again, the spectators are insane the first 13 miles.
+You will be running north to Addison, where you will see Wrigley Field.
+This is the northernmost part of the Chicago Marathon course.
+Again, the spectators are insane for the first 13 miles.
 There will come quieter parts of the race for sure.
-Soak it all in and save it in your inner marathon runner battery for later in the race.
+Soak it all up and save your marathon batteries for later.
 A conservative pace is still needed here.

 Miles 11 to 17: Old Town, River North, West Loop, Greek Town, and Little Italy